papanisaicharan/Revise-Stronger/Design-and-Analysis-of-Algorithms-NPTEL/week3-graphs/readme.md

 Strategy:
 - First list vertices with no incoming edges.
 - Then list vertices whose incoming neighbours are already listed.

-indegree(v) : number of edges into v outdegree(v): number of edges out of v
+-indegree(v) : Number of edges into v
+- outdegree(v): Number of edges out of v
 - Every dag has at least one vertex with indegree 0
 	- Start with any v such that indegree(v) > 0
 	- Walk backwards to a predecessor so long as indegree > 0